mhmood-sf/linecook-nvim/README.md

 ## Usage

-There are just three main concepts:
+There are three main concepts:
 - components
 - containers
 - the rendering function